Arkay-1248/Do-Not-Go-Gentle/Readme.md

 AVO uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
 All the files that you need to run the list are in a folder called “Game Root”.
 You don’t need to copy anything at all.

 ### ENB
-AVO is designed for use with an ENB and comes with [Nordic Serenity ENB](https://www.nexusmods.com/skyrimspecialedition/mods/62088), which is available to use alongside an ENB manager.
-If you want to install your own ENB, put them into a separate folder in AVO\tools\Enb Organizer\Games\SkyrimSE\Presets.
+AVO is designed for use with an ENB and comes with [Solas Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/49004), already activated and ready for use.
+The ENB has been custom tweaked for the list to match the intended look, feel and performance of the list.

+If you wish to install your own ENB, however, an ENB manager is included.
+Simply put your new ENB into a seperate folder in `AVO\tools\Enb Organizer\Games\SkyrimSE\Preset`.

 #### Using ENB Manager